waggle-sensor/sensors/v4.1/README.md

 |alpha sensor firmware ver  |0x30|    Firmware version of the alpha sensor                                      |
 |alpha sensor configuration |0x31|    Configuration of the alpha sensor <<not core packet applicable>>          |

+#### Configuration Information from chemsense and alpha sensor
+Configuration information do not follow waggle and coresense packet format.
+To collect data of configutation information, user need to send request packet to coresense firmware.
+User can use coresense firmware, but the plugin cannot decode the data.
+To decode the data, the plugin needs to be modified.
+The configuration data will be sent with starting statement ("Start sending Alpha sensor/Chemsense configuration") and ending statement ("End sending Alpha sensor/Chemsense configuration").
+Data length between the two statements differ for each case.